danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 //example
 let words = [] //array -> start with 0
 words[0] = "what";
-words[1] = "is";
+words[1] = "are";
-words[2] = "array";
+words[2] = "arrays";
-console.log(words[2]); //output: array
+console.log(words[2]); //output: arrays
 console.log(words.length); //output: 3
 ```

 Recalling our previous approach using variables, we can follow a similar structure:

 1. *Declare:* Think of a name you want to use to store the list of values.
-The symbol [] in `let words = []` indicates words is an array but how many is unknown and hasn't been specified with just this line of code.
+The symbol [] in `let words = []` indicates words is structured as an array but how many is unknown and hasn't been specified with just this line of code.
-2. *Initialize/Assign:* Given the example above, there are three text values to store: "what", "is", and "array".
-Since array is a list of values and it is needed to be identified individually, an array index is used to represent the position of each piece of data in an array.
+2. *Initialize/Assign:* Given the example above, there are three text values to store: "what", "are", and "arrays".
+Since an array is a list of values and it is needed to be identified individually, **an array index** is used to represent the position of each piece of data in an array.
 It starts with [0] as the first item, then [1] as the second, and so forth.
 Therefore `words[0] ="what"` means that the first index item of the array words is a string and with the value "what".
-3. *Re(use):* The `print()` function is just an example to indicate how you may retrieve and use the data, you can print it in the console area, or you can arrange to draw on a canvas.
+3. *Re(use):* The `console.log()` function is just an example to indicate how you may retrieve and use the data, you can print it on the console area, or you can arrange to draw on a canvas.

 To ask how many items in an array, the syntax `arrayname.length` is used.